Luminn/X2Bin/README.md

     PAIR: same as TUPLE2

 ### Special Symbols:
-    $any: an ARRAY of all child tags writes count as an INT
+    $any: an ARRAY of all child tags, writes count as an INT.
-    $attrs: an ARRAY of all attributes, writes count as an INT
+    $attrs: an ARRAY of all attributes as key-value pairs, writes count as an INT.
         note: $any, $attrs and ARRAYs will ignore already visited items
-    $dict: an ARRAY of all attributes as key-value pairs, writes count as an INT
-        note: $any, $attrs and ARRAYs will ignore already visited items
     $value: represents the text node
-    $name: represents the name of the tag (when used with $any)
+    $name: represents the name of the tag (when used with $any).
-    $default: not a node, used for default value if $default does not exist, a complex type missing will be counted as an error
+    $default: not a node, used for default value. if both $default and prefix? does not exist, a non-literal type missing will be counted as an error

     prefixes:
     ~: represents an XML attribute, in json mode or yaml mode will be treated a normal node